MyGitAcc-Manu/HospitalityDomain-PowerBI/README.md

 - With the created dashboard, Revenue team of Atliq Grands were able to gain insights about their revenue trend.
 This could help in regaining their revenue and market share by 20% in the upoming months.

-- Helped them adopt new pricing strategy to increase occupency rates and ADR.
+- Helped Atliq Grands adopt new pricing strategy to increase occupency rates and ADR.

 - helped the management with key insights on customer ratings and its correlation with occupancy and promotion strategies on self operated channels.
 --------------------------------------------------------------------------------------------------------------------------------------------------------